Cost to Replace Roof Tiles

 Solar Roof Tiles

-You may wish to have some solar roof tiles added to the top of your home.
-To have 1KW solar tiles added to a roof, you’re probably looking at paying around £10,000.
+If you want to upgrade your energy source while you've got scaffolding around your property, you may want to add solar roof tiles.
+To have 1kW solar tiles added to a roof, you’re looking at paying around £10,000.

-Solar panels have become an increasingly common sight on the roofs of homes across the UK in recent years as solar energy has developed and prices have come down drastically.
+Solar panels have become an increasingly common sight on the roofs of homes across the UK in recent years as solar energy has developed, and solar panel costs have come down drastically.

-Now, you can even purchase solar roof tiles!
-Despite not being as obstructive as solar panels, they are more costly and not as efficient.
-However, they are still gaining more popularity across the UK.
-They are very durable, having more than three times the strength of regular roof tiles.
+Despite not being as obstructive as solar panels, solar roof tiles cost more.
+However, they are still gaining more popularity across the UK, and they are very durable, having more than three times the strength of regular roof tiles.

 Roof Cleaning

-To have your roof cleaned and treated could cost around £900, although the price will vary based on a range of different factors.
+To have your roof cleaned costs around £900, although the price will vary based on a range of factors.

 For instance, the accessibility of the roof and the size of the roof will help determine the price a roof cleaner will set.
-You should also anticipate the cost to be less if you need both a treatment and clean undertaken at the same time.
+You should also anticipate the cost to be more if you need both treatment and cleaning undertaken at the same time.

 Repairing & Replacing Roof Joists

-You may require that roof joists be repaired or replaced.
-These are structural beams, generally wooden that run horizontally and are used to support the roof and connect opposing walls.
+You may need your roof joists repaired or replaced.
+These are structural beams, generally wooden, that run horizontally and support the roof and connect opposing walls.
 It’s not unusual for the joists to weather and rot with time to the point that work will be needed to fix them or that they will need to be replaced entirely.

-On average, it costs about £250 to £500 per beam for repair work on roof joists to be undertaken.
-This assumes that you have a three-bedroom house.
+On average, replacing roof joists costs about £250 to £500 per beam.
 In the majority of cases, you’ll need the help of a roofing specialist or carpenter.

 Labour Costs and Timescales

 The labour cost is included in the overall price.
-In the UK, a roofer tends to charge between £18 and £25 per day although this will really depend on where you live in the country.
+In the UK, a roofer tends to charge between £18 and £25 per day, although this will depend on where you live in the country.

-If you need about 5-10 roof tiles replaced, the setup of scaffold and other equipment may take 2-3 hours while the replacement work itself will also likely take 2-3 hours or perhaps a bit more.
+If you need about 5 to 10 roof tiles replaced, the setup of the scaffold and other equipment may take 2 to 3 hours, while the replacement work itself will also likely take 2 to 3 hours, or perhaps a bit more.
 To take down the materials/equipment and tidy up, a roofer may take another hour or so.

 Ask a Trade